 Before installing you need to make sure you are using at least 4.4 or later WordPress version with an additional requirement of PHP with 5.2.4 or later running in your server.

-On another note, you need to deactivate any other Multilingual Plugin in order to avoid conflict between them.
+On another note, you need to deactivate any other Multilingual Plugin to avoid conflict between them.

 Plugins > Add New > Search Polylang > Install > Activate